-Sovereign credit rating decisions taken by major agencies such as Moody’s, Standard & Poor’s (S&P) and Fitch are often considered a ‘black box.’
-Empirical analysis has concluded that up to 40 per cent of credit rating decisions cannot be explained by economic fundamentals.
+Sovereign credit rating decisions taken by major credit rating agencies such as Moody’s, Standard&Poor’s (S&P’s) and Fitch are often considered a ‘black box’ because empirical analysis has concluded that up to 40% of credit rating decisions cannot be explained by economic fundamentals.

 This is not a trivial issue because sovereign credit ratings provide a measure of the probability that a country will default on its debt obligations.
-In that sense, they set the tone for borrowing costs in international markets both for a sovereign state and the financial institutions operating in it.
+In that sense, they set the tone for borrowing costs in international markets both for a sovereign state and the financial institutions operating in that sovereign state.
 This is vital for stimulating investments and supporting sustainable economic growth.

 Credit rating agencies under fire

 Over recent years, credit rating agencies have received notable criticism by policymakers.
 Speaking, for instance, at the European parliament in May 2010, then President of the European Commission José Manuel Barroso heavily criticised the three main credit ratings agencies, noting that “deficiencies in their working methods have led to ratings being too cyclical, too reliant on the general market mood rather than on fundamentals – regardless of whether market mood is too optimistic or too pessimistic”.

 In a letter published in March 2011 by The Economist, David Beers, Standard & Poor’s (at that time) Global head of sovereign ratings, defended the record of the agencies.
 He noted that credit ratings “provide a robust ranking of the risk of sovereign default” and “are independent opinions of creditworthiness based on fundamental analysis and therefore should be expected to change as credit risk evolves over the cycle”.